tendermint/tendermint/docs/rfc/rfc-003-performance-questions.md

 ## Abstract

-This document discusses the various sources of performance issue in Tendermint and attempts to clarify what work may be required to understand and address them.
+This document discusses the various sources of performance issues in Tendermint and attempts to clarify what work may be required to understand and address them.

 ## Background